 Look for quality

-Buying only quality produce is a first step you can take to help make sure fresh fruit and vegetables are safe to eat.
+Buying quality produce is a first step you can take to help make sure fresh fruit and vegetables are safe to eat.
 Avoid buying or eating fruit and vegetables that are bruised, moldy or damaged in any way.
 Harmful microorganisms can get into damaged fruit and vegetables and become difficult to remove.
 That can lead to foodborne illness, often called food poisoning.

 Store produce properly